it-at-m/digiwf-spring-cloudstream-utils/README.md

 <h3 align="center">DigiWF Spring Cloudstream Utils</h3>

   <p align="center">
-    This is a Spring Boot Starter library to send and receive messages to / from a Spring Cloudstream compatible messaging service.
+    This is a Spring Boot Starter library to send and receive messages and errors to / from a Spring Cloudstream compatible messaging service.
     <a href="https://github.com/it-at-m/digiwf-spring-cloudstream-utils/issues">Report Bug</a>
     ·